LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Acknowledgments

 \subsubsection{Baselines}

 \begin{itemize} \item \textit{Krum/Multi-Krum~\cite{krum}: }Krum and Multi-Krum algorithms are Byzantine-resilient aggregation techniques designed for federated learning to defend against malicious or faulty clients during model training.
-These methods work by selecting the update(s) from a client(s) closest to most other clients’ updates, minimizing the impact of outliers or adversarial updates. \item \textit{RFA~\cite{rfa}: }RFA replaces the weighted averaging mechanism by using the geometric median for aggregating model updates, protecting against data and model poisoning without revealing individual contributions. \item \textit{FoolsGold~\cite{foolsgold}: }FoolsGold adjusts the learning rate for each client based on updated similarity and historical data.
+These methods work by selecting the update(s) from a client(s) closest to most other clients’ updates, minimizing the impact of outliers or adversarial updates. \item \textit{RFA~\cite{rfa}: }RFA replaces the weighted averaging mechanism by using the geometric median for aggregating model updates, protecting against data and model poisoning without revealing individual contributions. \item \textit{ARAGG~\cite{karimireddy2022byzantinerobust}: }ARAGG introduces a guaranteed convergence approach for addressing non-iid Byzantine attacks.
+It leverages bucketing of local clients and incorporates combined worker momentum to derive robust updates by effectively utilizing historical information. \item \textit{FoolsGold~\cite{foolsgold}: }FoolsGold adjusts the learning rate for each client based on updated similarity and historical data.
 It uses cosine similarity to measure the angular distance between updates. \item \textit{FLAME~\cite{flame}: }FLAME is a backdoor defense that includes three components: DP-based noise injection to remove backdoor contributions, unsupervised model clustering to detect and eliminate poisoned updates, and weight clipping to limit the impact of malicious updates. \item \textit{RLR~\cite{rlr}: }RLR proposes a lightweight defense against backdoor attacks in federated learning by adjusting the aggregation server's learning rate per dimension and per round, based on the majority sign of agents' updates. \item \textit{FLDetetor~\cite{zhang2022fldetector}: }FLDetector identifies and removes malicious clients in federated learning by monitoring the consistency of their model updates.
 It predicts updates using the Cauchy mean value theorem and L-BFGS, flagging clients as malicious if their actual updates deviate from predictions over multiple iterations. \end{itemize}

 With the implementations of these baselines, most hyper-parameters are inherited with minor modifications.
 Several parameters are adjusted to make experiment settings more appropriate.
 Other hyperparameters without mention are set up as in the original works.